Don Robertson (author): Critical reception and legacy

 After Robertson published his first novel, The Three Days, he was criticized by President Dwight Eisenhower for the obscene language used by the soldiers in the story.
 Reviewers compared Robertson's first three books - the Civil War trilogy (1959-1962) - to the works of Mark Twain, Booth Tarkington, and J.D.
 Salinger.
-The Dictionary of Midwestern Literature pronounced it Robertson’s "most significant fictional accomplishment" and predicted the three-book saga was "likely to assume an important place in American boyhood fiction."
+The Dictionary of Midwestern Literature pronounced it Robertson's "most significant fictional accomplishment" and predicted the three-book saga was "likely to assume an important place in American boyhood fiction."
 In contrast, Robertson's later books were sometimes criticized for their violence and "sordid" tendencies.

-Stephen King stated Robertson’s work had been an inspiration to him as a writer, and Robertson was deeply touched when King published "the older writer's" novel, The Ideal, Genuine Man (1987).
-King also said, during an interview in 2015, that Robertson was "probably" his favorite novelist of all-time.
+Stephen King said Robertson's work had been an inspiration to him as a writer, and Robertson was deeply touched when King published "the older writer's" novel, The Ideal, Genuine Man (1987).
+King also said, in a 2015 interview, that Robertson was "probably" his favorite novelist of all time.

 Sportswriter Terry Pluto has said that, "Robertson made me believe I could become an author," after one of his high school teachers gave the 14 year-old Pluto a copy of The Greatest Thing Since Sliced Bread, and telling the young boy that he could write books too.